dasjyotishka/Semantic-Segmentation-of-residential-properties-and-assets-after-Hurricane-Harvey/README.md

 Details of the competition is available at the following [link](https://granular.notion.site/Hurricane-Harvey-Challenge-DSBA-2022-2023-80de810d1f6c4b729c1ee0419cc66943)

+To read about the project in detail, please consult the pdf report attached.
+The implementation code is provided in a Python notebook.

 ## Dataset

 The provided Hurricane Harvey dataset contains several hundred drone images of residential neighborhoods in Houston.
 For each, a dense segmentation mask has been generated for the classes mentioned below.
 Each mask was further vectorized to provide additional representations for modeling, visualization, and review.